AdobeDocs/workfront.en/help/quicksilver/timesheets/timesheets/timesheets-overview.md

 You can use timesheets to track the time that you spend on work in Adobe Workfront.

-As a Workfront or group administrator, you can create timesheets and associate them with your users.
+If you are a Workfront or group administrator, you can create timesheets and associate them with your users.
 For information about creating timesheets, see [Create and manage timesheets](../create-and-manage-timesheets/create-and-manage-timesheets.md).

-A timesheet is a grid-like table that displays work items and a calendar area.
 You can log time for items and associate it with the day in which the work was preformed.
 This tracks your actual work time in Workfront.
 There is also an area in the timesheet where you can log time for non-work-related items, like meetings, training, or time away from the office.

 For information about the timesheet layout in Adobe Workfront, see [Understand the Timesheet layout](../../timesheets/timesheets/timesheet-layout.md).